-Early Childhood and Lower School Program Overview (updated)
+Early Childhood and Lower School Program Overview

-- Each grade level cohort will have a team of teachers to support class coverage and small group instruction and support. - We will maintain our unique special area curriculum by having teachers visit each student group and through the remote, on-site option for instruction with the in-class teacher helping to guide the students through the lesson. - We will use our large campus spaces, such as the gyms and the ROHR, along with outdoor areas to support physical education and brain breaks. - With the goal of creating more socialization opportunities and teaching connections across grade levels, we will provide longer break periods to reconfigure student groups within a grade level. - Each student will have their own set of supplies and learning space. - Processes and procedures are being established to create distance for personal items that would normally be stored in classroom cubby space. - Should local or state COVID-19 alert levels require campus to close, Wellington will provide pandemic-level childcare for students in Little Jags through Kindergarten.
+- Each grade level cohort has a team of teachers to support class coverage and small group instruction and support. - We maintain our unique special area curriculum by having teachers visit each student group and through the remote, on-site option for instruction with the in-class teacher helping to guide the students through the lesson. - We use our large campus spaces, such as the gyms and the ROHR, along with outdoor areas to support physical education and brain breaks. - Each student has their own set of supplies and learning space. - Processes and procedures are being established to create distance for personal items that would normally be stored in classroom cubby space. - Should local or state COVID-19 alert levels require campus to close, Wellington will aim to provide pandemic-level childcare for Wellington students in Little Jags through Kindergarten.